wenxindongwork/keras-tuner-alpha/docs/source/scaling_with_ray.rst

 Running on Multihost?
 =====================

 Kithara works with any accelerator orchestrator.
-However, if you are new to distributed training, we provide guide for multihost training with Ray.
+However, if you are new to distributed training, we provide guide for multihost training with `Ray <https://docs.ray.io/en/latest/index.html>`_.

 .. admonition:: What is Ray?